DataDog/integrations-core/docs/developer/base/prometheus.md

 - `_sum` represent the total sum of all observed values.
 Generally [sums](https://prometheus.io/docs/practices/histograms/#count-and-sum-of-observations) are like counters but it's also possible for a negative observation which would not behave like a typical always increasing counter.
-- `_count` represent the count of events that have been observed.
+- `_count` represent the total number of events that have been observed.
 - `_bucket` represent the cumulative counters for the observation buckets.
 Note that buckets are only submitted if `send_histogram_buckets` is enabled.